 Also, it is quite evident that whitewood doesn’t have any specific biological origin or definition.
 The only thing we know so far is that wood is a group of wood whose botanical name we still don’t know (if there is any).

 Again, at this point, we just know that wood is a name that ‘umbrellas’ a variety of wood species.
 So it is wise that we analyze its commonly associated wood species to derive shared characteristics, pros, and cons.
 This is the best way that we both can understand white wood better.

+The Pine is softwood that grows mainly in tropical and temperate regions.
 Pine is a favorite type of wood used in building projects throughout the world.
-Pine is softwood that grows mainly in tropical and temperate regions.
 Pinewood is loved for construction because of its attractive knots and beautiful clear color.
 Moreover, it is lightweight, even-textured, readily available, and quite easy to work with.
 All these are elements that make Pinewood a favorite for most woodworkers.

 The disadvantage with Pinewood is that it is susceptible to destruction by insects and decay, and thus it is preferable for use in making indoor furniture.
 Also, Pine being softwood easily scratches and dents.

 Spruce is another type of tree species often associated with the white wood category.
 It grows mostly in the Northern Temperate and Taiga regions.
 As timber, Spruce is like more Pine and is most useful for building projects.
 Spruce also makes good pulpwood.
 It’s fibers when bind together makes very strong paper.

 Considering the pros of this tree species, Spruce and Pine are much alike.
 Both are easy to work with, takes in the paint well, are lightweight, and they are both softwoods.